ehanahamed/ehdotfiles/docs/postInstallation.md

 I didn't need to do any extra configuration, I just installed the packages and they work!

+For bluetooth sound stuff, see the `Bluetooth` section (its litterally right under this)

 ## Bluetooth

 I just followed the arch wiki: https://wiki.archlinux.org/title/bluetooth